bcbodin/py_omxilc/README.md

 to 162 ms/frame or 6.2 frames/sec.

 With the verbose off, the JPEG decoder causes the system to hang after some number of iterations.
-I think that there are some sort of synchronisation/timing issues.
+I think that there is some sort of synchronisation/timing issue.
+The fatal error appears to be a PortUnpopulated error event that occurs when the GetBufferSupplier method is called following a port settings change event.
+Put a 10 ms delay in the port settings changed event handler seems to resolve the issue.
+With this solution in place, I managed to continuously convert a 1920x1080 JPEG file 1000 times.
+The total elapsed time is 95.19 s which amouts 10.5 frames/sec.

 Copyright (c) 2014 Binh Bui